-Judge says she will rule this week on allowing coverage of terrorist trial
+TV or not TVJudge says she will rule this week on allowing coverage of terrorist trial 1/13/2002 07:00:00 PM Eastern

 Court TV and C-SPAN got their own day in court last week, but they'll have to wait until this week to find out whether federal Judge Leonie Brinkema will allow cameras into her courtroom to cover the trial of alleged terrorist Zacarias Moussaoui.